pulumi/docs/cyblog2.md

 // A topic that we can enqueue slack events to so they can be processed in batch later on const messageTopic = new gcp.pubsub.Topic("messages");

-// Create an http endpoint that slack will use to push events to us with. const endpoint = new gcp.cloudfunctions.HttpCallbackFunction("bot", {
+// Create an http endpoint that slack will use to push events to us. const endpoint = new gcp.cloudfunctions.HttpCallbackFunction("bot", {
     callbackFactory: () => {
         const app = express();